 Central to the story is the plight of an extraordinary group of women, Grand Mothers Against Removal, who are not only taking on the system that has historically removed Indigenous children from their families, but changing it.

-Join a special screening of the documentary on Monday 18 November.
-Then on the following night, join us for the panel discussion with filmmaker, barrister and Professor Larissa Behrendt and special guests on Tuesday 19 November.
+We had a special screening, followed by a panel discussion with filmmaker, barrister and Professor Larissa Behrendt and special guests on the following night.

-The University of Sydney’s Deputy Vice-Chancellor (Indigenous Strategy and Services), Professor Lisa Jackson Pulver AM, will moderate the conversation with Professor Behrent and Boe Rambaldini, Director of the University’s The Poche Centre for Indigenous Heath.
+The University of Sydney’s Deputy Vice-Chancellor (Indigenous Strategy and Services), Professor Lisa Jackson Pulver AM, moderated the conversation with Professor Behrent and Boe Rambaldini, Director of the University’s Poche Centre for Indigenous Heath.

 Larissa is a Eualeyai/Kamillaroi woman.
 She is the Professor of Law and Director of Research at the Jumbunna Indigenous House of Learning at the University of Technology, Sydney.
 She is admitted to the Supreme Court of the ACT and NSW as a barrister.